Papabyte/oswap-stats-api/README.md

 `npm install`

 By default the API is accessible at `http://localhost:4100` (`http://localhost:4101` for testnet).
-You may want to setup a reverse proxy like Nginx to make it accessible on a public domain.
+You may want to setup a reverse proxy like Nginx to make it accessible on a public url.

 #### Run